 SOAH does not require use of any particular EFSP so long as the provider is certified by the Office of Court Administration.
 The official state-provided EFSP is EFILE.TXCOURTS.gov, and is available for use at no cost.
 Training videos and other support on use of the state-provided EFSP is accessible online.

-The use of eFileTexas is required for referring agencies and represented parties participating in nearly all matters referred to SOAH, except for cases referred by the Public Utility Commission and documents filed for Administrative License Revocation (ALR) Hearings.
+The use of eFileTexas is required for referring agencies and represented parties participating in nearly all matters referred to SOAH, except for cases referred by the Public Utility Commission.
 See §155.101 of SOAH’s Rules of Procedure.

 Unrepresented parties (self-represented parties or pro se litigants) who cannot file documents electronically will not be required to use eFileTexas, and may continue to file documents by mail or fax to the SOAH Chief Clerk's Office or by hand-delivery to the appropriate State Office of Administrative Hearings office location.

 Yes.
 SOAH’s general docket filing rules require that pleadings and other documents filed electronically must be in text-searchable format and comply with certain other technical requirements required by the eFileTexas platform as specified by Rule 155.101(b).
 In addition, the document images should sized for 8-1/2 x 11 inch format, and comply with other requirements of SOAH’s Rules of Procedure rules.
 See, Rule 155.301 (Required form of Pleadings) and Rule 155.429(b) (Exhibits).

 Electronic filings for ALR cases must follow similar guidelines published on SOAH's Driver's License Hearings Filing Information page.

 As a general matter, all documents filed electronically by attorneys, state agencies, and other governmental bodies must be legible and in text-searchable PDF format to the extent possible in accordance with SOAH Rule 155.101(b):